blindthief10/course_material/walkthroughs/readme.md

 concepts that are used within browser exercises, expect that data structure topics are cleared from previous modules.

-Analytically each modules serves the following purpose:
+Analytically each module serves the following purposes:

 #### Programming Basics: